zsevic/next-techno/README.md

 Next Techno
 ===

-An app that shows next techno events in Belgrade
+An app that shows upcoming techno events in Belgrade
 ---

 ### User stories: